 • The foods rich in carbohydrates act as fuel for the body, improve muscle contractions and facilitate the development of several physiological functions.
 They provide energy and power to the body, either by increasing blood glucose levels or by preventing these levels from falling.

 • Adequate carbohydrate intake helps reduce the functional problems of the central nervous system.

-• Complex carbohydrates are high-fiber foods that help improve digestion, stabilize blood sugar, and maintain optimal energy levels.
+• Complex carbs are high-fiber foods that help improve digestion, stabilize blood sugar, and maintain optimal energy levels.

-• You lose weight more easily if you consume complex carbohydrates.
+• You lose weight more easily if you consume complex carbs.

 • Better recovery after exertion.